torquebox/torquebox.org/news/2011-04-15-torquebox-1-0-0-cr1-for-reals.md

 We provide a simple top-level `torquebox` gem which will load up many of the other useful TorqueBox gems.

+## Other gems (Rails, Sinatra, etc) not included

+Any RubyGem that is published by another party, including Rails, Sinatra, etc, are no longer included in our distribution.
+We figure everyone is managing their dependencies using `bundler` and can simply use that to pull down exactly the gems and versions required by the specific app.

 ## Notable new features

 * Backgroundables